MarienvanLoon/programming-for-economists/source/install.rst

 	may be useful and
 	`<http://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup>`_.

+* Install R from the `website <https://www.r-project.org/>`_; you can `download R here. <https://cran.r-project.org/>`_

-* The program language that we use for this course is python_ which we will use with the ipython_ or `Jupyter <https://jupyter.org/>`_ notebook interface.
+* The other programming language that we use for this course is python_ which we will use with the ipython_ or `Jupyter <https://jupyter.org/>`_ notebook interface.
 You can install these things separately, but it is easier to install everything together.
 The best way to do this is to use the anaconda_ distribution.
 Make sure to install python 3.0.
 See the quantitative_ economics website on how to install anaconda.
 If for some reason you cannot get anaconda installed, ask us in class and we will help.
-* Install R from the `website <https://www.r-project.org/>`_; you can `download R here. <https://cran.r-project.org/>`_
 * We will be using R from the Jupyter notebook.
 Follow instructions at the following pages to set this up: `R for the notebook <http://blog.revolutionanalytics.com/2015/09/using-r-with-jupyter-notebooks.html>`_ and `this page <https://www.continuum.io/blog/developer/jupyter-and-conda-r>`_